jaredblumer/happeni/README.md

 The following tasks are yet to be completed:

-- **Create Daily Reminder Email:** Build daily reminder email listing upcoming future events and the number of days until the events arrive.
+- **Create Daily/Weekly Reminder Email:** Build daily reminder email listing upcoming future events and the number of days until the events arrive.
-- **Build Forgot Password Email:** Utilize Devise to create a Forgot Password email.
 - **Write Tests:** Utilize Capybara and RSpec to write tests.
-- **Deploy Application:** Deploy the application to Heroku.
+- **Create Account Page:** Create account page to update password, change password, and delete account.

 ## Running the Application